 There are many ways to heat a Dubia roach breeding colony.
 We don’t recommend any one method.
 Instead, we discuss what methods are available and leave it to users to decide which works best for their situation.
 Two of the most popular heating methods are heat mats and heat emitters – usually combined with placing the bin in a warm spot in the home.
 In our view, the preferred way to provide external heat is however it can be done safely and effectively while maintaining air temperature between 85ºF and 90ºF.
 The temperature can occasionally dip lower, but it shouldn’t go much higher.
 Avoid low heat because it slows Blaptica dubia growth.
 Alternatively, high heat stresses them out, and this should really be avoided.
 Always keep in mind the negative affects of stress on Dubia roach productivity when planning or managing a breeding colony.

-As a general rule, avoid paper that has a lot of chemicals.
-Some types of paper have more than others.
-A few examples of high chemical papers include glossy magazine paper and bleached white paper – especially if it comes from a freshly opened ream.
-These heavily processed papers will “off-gas” chemicals, and the high heat, moisture, and low airflow found specifically in breeding colonies may speed the process and potentially increase the toxic load.
+While egg flats are the norm, they are not required.
+Other types of paper can be used.
+As a general rule, you want to avoid paper that has a lot of chemicals.
+Some types have more than others.
+A few examples of high chemical papers include glossy magazine paper and bleached white paper – especially when it comes from a freshly opened ream.
+These heavily processed papers will “off-gas” chemicals, and the high heat, moisture, and low airflow found specifically in Dubia breeding colonies may speed the process and potentially increase the toxic load.
 What ultimately happens to a colony’s productivity as a result of chemical exposure depends on the type of chemicals in the paper.
 Some possibilities include lower virility and higher mortality among newborns and adults.

-There isn’t much information tying specific chemicals to the paper we use, so we try to keep it as clean and basic as possible.
+There isn’t much information to help tie specific chemicals to the paper we use, so we try to keep it as clean and basic as possible.
 Cardboard and paper products designed to store food seem generally safe.
 We always let paper products breathe for a while before putting them inside any roach colony.

 Food & water supplies